mwichary/The-rectangle-behind-you/talk-companion/README.md

 Then, I opened Keys and Access Tokens tab in preparation for the next step.

-2. I opened a new tab, went to _https://oauth.io_, created an account.
+II.
+I opened a new tab, went to _https://oauth.io_, created an account.

 I added a new app.